hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 ORDER BY c DESC
 ```

-In this situantion we just input the query and click ok.
+In this situantion we input the query and click ok.

 ![image](../images/Quickstart/quickstart-Tableau/3.png)

-After input your query, the result of the query will be showed here:
+With your query executed, the result will be showed here:

 ![image](../images/Quickstart/quickstart-Tableau/4.png)

 ### Step 2: Create one work table, ensure each value in dimensions and measures correctiveness

 Notes：

 Measure: usually is consist of a group of variable figures which can be calculated, and based on the calculated results, it represents quantifiable visual elements of the chart such as the area size, bar length, color depth, etc.

 Dimension: mainly used to distinguish the calculation results of numerical variables(Measure), which are shown as visual elements that are difficult to quantify, such as chart color types, graphic positions, classification methods, etc.

-Drag the Fltdayofwork to dimensions, and keep the value need to be caculated in measures(here the value is C)
+Drag the Fltdayofwork to dimensions, and keep the value need to be caculated in measures(here the value is C).

 ![image](../images/Quickstart/quickstart-Tableau/5.png)

 ### Step 3: Drag the value to columns and rows to show the report

-Drag the dimension value capsule(Fltdayofwork) to columns and drag the measure value capsule(C) to rows, as you can see we got the visualized report in the work list ( According to your perfermance you can switch the columns and rows)
+Drag the dimension value capsule(Fltdayofwork) to columns and drag the measure value capsule(C) to rows, as you can see we got the visualized report in the work list ( According to your preference you can switch the columns and rows).

 ![image](../images/Quickstart/quickstart-Tableau/6.png)

-As you can see while putting cursor on the report, it will shows the exact flight numbers in dayofweek(7-Sunday) from 2000 to 2008.
+As you can see while putting cursor on the report, it will show the exact flight numbers in dayofweek(7-Sunday) from 2000 to 2008.

 ### Query 2: